The practice problem

 What is Contextual Safeguarding?

-The Contextual Safeguarding strand of the Innovate Project looks at this recent innovation in social care through a wide lens.
-Two different local authorities, organisations or networks in the UK will be involved as case studies of Contextual Safeguarding.
-Each case study will look at how practice or service innovations are developed in that specific system.
-We will consider why Contextual Safeguarding was chosen for that context and how local factors influence the way it is interpreted and implemented.
-We will explore the specific levers and barriers to innovation which are encountered in each site.
-Through this, we will learn more about the effectiveness of the Contextual Safeguarding approach and how it might be scaled and spread elsewhere.
+The Contextual Safeguarding strand of the Innovate Project examined this recent framework for innovation through a wide lens.
+The majority of our research explorations were through two case studies, examining how practice or service innovations were developed in a local authority and a voluntary sector organisation.
+We considered why Contextual Safeguarding was chosen for that context and how local factors influenced the way it is interpreted and implemented.
+We learned about the specific facilitators of, and barriers to, innovation which were encountered in each site.

-In this vodcast Dr Carlene Firmin describes how a Contextual Safeguarding approach can be important for working with young people experiencing extra-familial risks.
+In this video from 2020 Professor Carlene Firmin describes how a Contextual Safeguarding approach can be important for working with young people experiencing extra-familial risks.

-More information about Contextual Safeguarding theory, and what it means for practice, can be found on the Contextual Safeguarding Network.
+More information about Contextual Safeguarding theory, and what it means for practice, can be found on the website of the Contextual Safeguarding Network.

 Who is involved with this strand of the project?

 Get updates about the project

 If you’d like to receive updates about The Innovate Project, including our latest findings, blog posts and events, please sign up to the mailing list: